davidbrewer/xmonad-ubuntu-conf/README.md

 4. **Grid** layout tries to equally distribute windows in the available space, increasing the number of columns and rows as necessary.
 The master pane is at top left, but does not get priority over other windows in any other way.
 Not a resizeable layout.
 5. **ThreeCol** layout puts the large master pane in the center of the screen taking up most of the available screen space.
 Remaining windows tile to both the left and right of the master pane.
 This layout is resizeable. **NOTE:** I found myself using this rarely so I commented it in the xmonad.hs.
 To try it, uncomment the line referring to ThreeColMid in the list of layouts in xmonad.hs.
 6. **Circle** layout places the master pane in the center of the screen, with space on all sides.
 Remaining windows appear positioned in a circle around it, partially overlapping it.
 The focused window is brought to the front so you can see all of its contents.
 Not a resizable layout. **NOTE:** I found myself using this rarely so I commented it in the xmonad.hs.
 To try it, uncomment the line referring to Circle in the list of layouts in xmonad.hs.

-In addition to the six main layouts, there is also a special layout called **IM Grid**, which is only activated on the Chat workspace.
-See the Workspaces section for more information.

 Now would be a good time to try out the layouts to get a sense of what they offer.
 Hit `mod-shift-enter` several times to launch some empty terminals, and then experiment with hitting `mod-space` to cycle through the different layouts to see what they are like.